stoplightio/prism/docs/guides/client.md

 client.request('https://google.it', { method: 'get' }).then(response => console.log(response));
 ```

-The response object has all the informations you need, including the used configuration object.
+The response object has all the information you need, including the used configuration object.

 2. You can override the configuration object on the request level if you prefer